aktersnurra/gustafrydholm.xyz/content/recipes/rotisserie-chicken.md

 #### Cook Chicken in the Oven

 Ingredients:
+- Bacon
 - Bay leaf
+- Carrot?
+Potatoes?
+Other root vegetables?
+- Garlic
-- Water
+- Lemon
 - Olive Oil
-- Lemon
+- Onion
 - Rosemary
-- Garlic
-- Onion
 - Thyme
-- Lemon
-- Bacon
-- Paprika?
+- Water
-- Carrot?
-Potatoes?
-Other root vegetables?

-1. Cut the onion and lemon in quarters
+1. Cut the onion and lemon in quarters, slice the bacon
 2. Put spices, bacon, garlic and lemon inside the bird
 3. Put olive oil on the chicken
-4. Add water (stock?),  to the bottom of the roasting pan
+4. Add a cup water (stock?), to the bottom of the roasting pan
 5. Roast in the roast for 45 min at 150˚C, internal temperature of 71˚C
 6. Put the oven at max temperature
 7. Cook the chicken till well browned